Quickly learn the Russian Alphabet Names Of Letters

 Question (7) – What are the letters in the Russian alphabet called?

-Answer – In Russian, the alphabet is called “азбука” (pronounced “az-BOO-kuh”).
-There are 33 letters in the Russian alphabet: 10 vowels, 21 consonants, and 2 signs (ь, ъ).
+Answer: In Russian, the alphabet is called “азбука” (pronounced “az-BOO-kuh”).
+There are 33 letters in the Russian alphabet: 10 vowels, 21 consonants, and two signs (ь, ъ).

 Question (8) – Why Does the Russian Alphabet Have Such Strange Names for Its Letters?

-Answer – The Russian alphabet may seem strange to English speakers, but it actually makes a lot of sense once you understand the history behind it.
+Answer: The Russian alphabet may seem strange to English speakers, but it makes much sense once you understand its history.
 The alphabet is called Cyrillic, named after the 9th-century missionary Saint Cyril.
 He and his brother, Saint Methodius, created the first Slavic alphabet based on the Greek alphabet.

-Today, there are 33 letters in the Russian alphabet: 10 vowels, 21 consonants, and 2 signs (the hard and soft signs).
+Today, there are 33 letters in the Russian alphabet: 10 vowels, 21 consonants, and two signs (the hard and soft signs).
 Each letter has a name that corresponds to its sound.

 Question (9) – Why Does the Russian Alphabet Have Different Names for Some of Its Letters?

-Answer – The Russian alphabet is not as simple as it may first appear.
+Answer: The Russian alphabet is more complex than it may first appear.
 While there are only 33 letters in the alphabet, some of those letters have different names depending on where they appear in a word.
-This can be confusing for non-native speakers of Russian who are trying to learn the language.
+This is not very clear for non-native speakers of Russian who are trying to learn the language.

 We provide accurate information on the Russian alphabet, including the names of letters and how to pronounce them.